o-sam-o/conviz/README.md

 *  Bubble chart of the top 100 boats
 *  Geo intensity map of convict destinations
 *  Donut graph of convict destinations and destination states
-*  Stack area graph of conviction year and destination state
+*  Stacked area graph of conviction year and destination state
 *  Column chart of departure month
 *  Pie chart of departure decade
 *  Bar chart of top conviction counties